syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 🫥 Why delete is an interesting use case
 ==============

-Now your operator can create new resources, and is ready to deal with updates as well.
+Now your operator can create new resources, and it is ready to deal with updates.
 The last major CRUD functionality is to deal with delete requests.

 In order to handle deletes, you will need to first identify that the website resource is requesting a delete, and then read the state of the cluster to reconcile any necessary actions in order to complete that delete.